 The number of person who were infected with HIV/AIDS in Nepal is 188 in total as of November, 1993 and, although the scale is not large, cases which are reported are increasing year by year.
 Especially, many female cases have been reported since 1992 but actual cases are presumed to be more than those reported since no registration system has been established yet.
 Data of the Ministry of Health shows that the number of female HIV cases confirmed through 1997 was 245 persons and that of AIDS cases among them increased to 53 persons.
-Although it is known in general that patients of sexually transmitted diseases (STD) are apt to contract HIV, the risk of being infected with HIV is on the rise in Nepal, since there are many patients who do not recognize the disease, even though they are contracted STD, due to the lack of information, or many patients who do not receive treatment because of being ashamed of having contracted STD.
+Although it is known in general that patients of sexually transmitted diseases (STD) are apt to contract HIV, the risk of being infected with HIV is on the rise in Nepal, since there are many patients who do not receive treatment because of being ashamed of having contracted STD.
 On the other hand, there are only a few health care personnel who have received training for specifying and treating STD on the medical care side.